software-mansion/starknet.py/docs/migration_guide.rst

 .. admonition:: Potentially breaking changes
     :class: attention

     Internal code of :meth:`starknet_py.abi.AbiParser.parse` has changed.
-It should not affect users but keep it in mind that Contract can have difficulties resolving ABI.
+    It should not affect users but keep in mind that the Contract can have difficulties resolving ABI.
     If so please report.

 |